falcondai/twitter-oauh-collector/README.md

 $ pip install flask twython
 ```

-Then you need to create your application on Twitter put your consumer token and secret into `consumer_credentials.py` like the following
+Then you need to [create your application on Twitter](https://dev.twitter.com/apps/new) and put your consumer token and secret into `consumer_credentials.py` like the following

 ```python
 consumer_key = 'your application's consumer key'